Obituary of Roman Zwaschka

 Roman George Zwaschka, age 97, of Comfrey, passed away peacefully November 24, 2019 at St. John Lutheran Home in Springfield MN.

 Roman is survived by spouse Betty; his children Joanne (Glen) Junker, St. James, Judy Augustin, Comfrey, Janice Pederson, Richfield, Dennis (Susan), Bloomington, James (Tami), of North Mankato; grandchildren Lana (Mike), Gina (Scott), Kurt (Jolee), Beth (Jake), Keith (Kathy), Wendy (Tom), Tom, Jonathan, Olivia, Alex and Isabel; fifteen great-grandchildren and six great-great-grandchildren; brother Melvin, Old Main Village Mankato; sister-in-law Agnes Zwaschka; many other relatives and nieces and nephews.
 He was preceded in death by his parents Frank and Louisa (Schroepfer), first spouse Dolores (Suess), sister and brother in law Lucille (Roman) Hoffmann, and brother Harold.

-Memorials preferred to the donors choice.To send flowers to the family of Roman Zwaschka, please visit Tribute Store
+Memorials preferred to the donors choice.To send flowers to the family or plant a tree in memory of Roman Zwaschka, please visit Tribute Store